-265.4 Wingwalls
+33.4 Wingwalls

 A wingwall is a retaining wall placed adjacent to a culvert to retain fill and to a lesser extent direct water.
 Wingwalls are preferably cast-in-place, but precast wingwalls may be considered on a project by project basis.
-Wingwalls are generally designed as cantilevered retaining walls.
-Precast counterfort and binwalls may also be considered for design of wingwalls.
+Wingwalls are generally designed as cantilevered retaining walls however precast counterfort and binwalls may also be considered.
 Cast-in-place wingwall designs are provided by the Department's standard box culvert computer program.